Bedrock-OSS/bedrock-wiki/docs/scripting/privileges.md

 +    });
 ```

-Highly recommend to check the API reference to see if the method or property can be called in read-only state.
+We highly recommend that you check the API reference to see if the method or property can be called in read-only state.
 Each property or method that can't be called in read-only mode is mentioned in the description with the following text:

 > *   This function **can't be called** in read-only mode.
 > *   This property **can't be edited** in read-only mode.